|

 for text processing and PyTorch for Neural Networks.
 Students'

 projects may be scaled to their level of programming expertise.
-Some

 Course Objectives: By the end of this course,